 Acupuncture points are believed to stimulate the central nervous system, and this releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.

 Getting acupuncture has effects on the nervous system, endocrine and immune systems, cardiovascular system, and digestive system.
 By stimulating the body’s various systems, acupuncture can help resolve pain and improve sleep, digestive function, and mental health.
 On top of that, acupuncture carries a very low risk of side effects.
 It is also a flexible treatment form that can simultaneously target numerous health concerns.
+Hundreds of clinical studies on the benefits of acupuncture show it successfully treats conditions ranging from musculoskeletal problems such as back and neck pain to nausea, migraine headache, anxiety, depression, insomnia, and infertility.

 According to the National Institutes of Health (NIH), it was observed that acupuncture is an effective treatment alone or in combination with conventional therapies to treat: